-Recently I’ve been delving into the world of Tunisian crochet and I’m absolutely hooked!
+Recently I’ve been delving into the world of Tunisian crochet and I’m absolutely loving learning new Tunisian crochet stitches!
 So much so, that my 2021 Temperature blanket is being made with Tunisian crochet.
 I’m making three panels using Tunisian simple stitch and can’t wait to watch this project grow over the next year.
 If you haven’t already started a 2021 crochet temperature blanket, it’s not too late to begin now.
 My previous blog post ‘Ten Temperature Blanket Crochet Patterns’ is a great place to get started!
 I’m currently a week behind on mine already as I’m waiting for the rest of the yarn to arrive but, you can see the first five rows in the photo below.
+I’ve opted for Stylecraft Special DK yarn, it’s one of my favourites – inexpensive, soft and available in a huge range of colours making it perfect for a temperature blanket.

 If you’re new to Tunisian crochet I highly recommend giving it a go!
 You can create completely different textures to those in traditional crochet, in fact, many Tunisian stitches more closely resemble knitting.
 The process of Tunisian crochet is somewhat similar to knitting as well, in that you keep loops on your hook as you can see from the photo of my temperature blanket.
 To do this you will need to use Tunisian crochet hooks, which are longer than standard hooks and sometimes have interchangeable cords, similar to some knitting needles.